Useful IELTS Tips:

 5. Learn the vocabulary needed to describe future trends and data such as ‘is expected to’, ‘is predicted to’ and ‘is projected to’.

-6. When describing a process mainly use the passive voice (e.g. is used, are heated).
-If part of the process is natural or environmental, use the present simple tense (e.g. the sun heats the water, the rain falls into a reservoir).
+6. When describing a process mainly use the present simple tense and passive voice (e.g. is used, are heated).
+If part of the process is natural or environmental, use the present simple tense and active voice (e.g. the sun heats the water, the rain falls into a reservoir).
 Also, use time connectors (e.g. Firstly, Next, Then, Finally).

 IELTS Writing Task 2 Tips